MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/upgrade.md

 	-  If you're using a remote SQL instance, specify the SQL server computer name.
 	-	If SQL server runs on the VMM server, type the name of the VMM server, or type **localhost**.
 If the SQL Server is in a cluster, type the cluster name.
 	- Don't specify a port value if you're using local SQL server, or if your remote SQL server uses the default port (1443).
-	- Select **Existing Database** and select the database you backed up from your previous installation.
+	- Select **Existing Database** and select the database that you retained (backed up) from your previous installation.
 Provide credentials with permissions to access the database.
 When you're prompted to upgrade the database click **Yes**.
 11. In **Configure service account and distributed key management**, specify the account that the VMM service will use.

 	>[!NOTE]